lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 To combine the real and synthetic populations while maintaining S3M’s well-chosen orbital distributions, the Hybrid Solar System Catalogue Creator (Hybridcat) was used.
-Hybridcat removes the closest-matching synthetic object to each real object, creating a population with all of MPCORB and most of S3M that closely matches S3M’s orbital distributions.
+Hybridcat removes the closest-matching synthetic object to each real object, creating a population with all of MPCORB and most of S3M that closely match S3M’s orbital distributions.

 .. _Data-Products-DP0-3-Data-Simulation-Truth-Data: